 Chin liposuction costs about $2000 to $4000 in Singapore.

 2. Neck Lift Surgery

-Also known as a lower rhytidectomy, a neck lift surgery is similar to a face lift surgery but targeted specifically on the chin and neck area.
+Also known as a lower rhytidectomy, a neck lift surgery is similar to a facelift surgery but targeted specifically on the chin and neck area.
 These aim to reduce the appearance of wrinkles and loose skin on the targeted regions.
 Neck lift surgery can consist of two parts – cervicoplasty, which removes excess skin, or platysmaplasty, which tightens loose neck muscles.
 Cosmetic surgeons may choose to do one or both procedures depending on your situation.

-The patient is put under general anesthesia before the procedure, after which the surgeon makes a small incision behind the ears.
+The patient is put under general anaesthesia before the procedure, after which the surgeon makes a small incision behind the ears.
 Through the incisions, the surgeon then tightens the muscles and/or remove excess skin.
 This gives a tighter, smoother appearance to the neck.